gurinderimpinge/StripeApiDoc/ChargeAmountContractorAccount.md

 **Charge Amount Contractor Account Api**
 ----
-Description : Charge Amount Contractor Account.
+Description : This will Charge Amount from Contractor Account.

 * **URL**